 Questions?
 Send us an email at firstname.lastname@example.org or call 919-542-1746.

 JAM is a longstanding NC program whose mission is to provide communities the tools and support they need to teach children to play and dance to string band music.
 JAM’s philosophy is that children who are actively engaged in traditional music are more connected and better prepared to strengthen their communities for future generations.

-Utilizing donated instruments and ones provided by JAM, Inc., students met at Silk Hope Elementary each Thursday for group classes in fiddle, dance, guitar, mandolin, singing and playing together as a group.
-With two eight-week sessions, Shakori Hills JAM started with a base of students from Silk Hope, Siler City and Virginia Cross Elementary Schools, as well as Chatham Middle.
+Utilizing donated instruments, and some provided by JAM, Inc., students met at Silk Hope Elementary in April, 2017 for the inaugural group classes in fiddle, dance, guitar, mandolin, singing and playing together as a group.
+Most of the students had never held an instrument, but they were enthusiastic about learning to play.

-Through enthusiasm, family involvement and practice, they came together as a “band” and performed two songs at the 2017 Fall Shakori Hills GrassRoots Festival.
+Through practice, family involvement, and community support, the students came together as a band and performed two songs at the 2017 Fall Shakori Hills GrassRoots Festival of Music & Dance.